WithSecureLabs/cloud-wiki/docs/aws/services/CloudTrail.md

 ### Key Caveats for CloudTrail

-- Delivery of events to S3 buckets is not real time.
+- Delivery of events to S3 buckets is not done instantaneously and they are done in batches.
 Events are delivered every 5 minutes, up to 15 minutes delay, for a theoretical max delay of 20 minutes.
 In practice, longer times have been observed on occasion.
 - CloudTrail is enabled for the past 7 days as the account's event history, but it's not logged to somewhere you can access it out of the UI and CloudTrail APIs.

 ## Assessment Notes